 In addition to the policy proceeds typically being income tax-free, life insurance policy owners in New York enjoy the peace of mind that the proceeds should also benefit the intended recipients and not be subject to outside claims.
 In addition, a policy held by an ILIT generally will not be reached by creditors of the decedent.
 It can typically pass to the intended beneficiaries free of costly federal and state estate taxes as well.
 Furthermore, these insurance trusts can incorporate provisions that are intended to keep the proceeds safe from the beneficiaries’ spouses and/or creditors.

 Because life insurance can have such a significant effect on maximizing the amount of your wealth available to your intended beneficiaries, it is essential to have a team of professionals guide you through the process to make sure everything is set up correctly.
 Your financial advisor should be able to provide you with a detailed understanding of your policy and why it is the appropriate type of policy for your needs.
-Additionally, he/she should be working in coordination with your estate attorney and accountant to ensure that your insurance is implemented in the most efficient way possible and consistent with the rest of your financial and estate plan.
+Additionally, he/she should be working in coordination with your estate planning attorney and accountant to ensure that your insurance is implemented in the most efficient way possible and consistent with the rest of your financial and estate plan.